electricimp/Builder/README.md

 - If you use authentication, the GitHub API provides much higher rate limits.
 - Authentication is required to access private repositories.

 Apart from a GitHub username, you need to provide either a [personal access token](https://github.com/settings/tokens) **or** a password (which is less secure and not recommended).

-If using Builder as a [library](#library-installation) GitHub credentials can be stored using your system's environment variables or in files that store Builder variables.
-When using Builder's [command line tool]((#command-line-tool-installation)) your GitHub credentials will need to be passed into the `pleasebuild` command.
+If you are using Builder as a [library](#library-installation), GitHub credentials can be stored using your system's environment variables or in files that store Builder variables.
+When you are using Builder's [command line tool](#command-line-tool-installation), your GitHub credentials will need to be passed into the `pleasebuild` command.

 ### @include once ###